iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 # *HTML*
 It is the most widely used language for developing web pages It defines the structure of websites and web pages formating.

+# *CSS*.
+Is a simple design language used for marking web pages to look good and presentable.